The rain on the avenue des Champs Elyssés was getting heavier this late October evening.

 The scene with Philippe the following Sunday was painful.
 There were countless unnecessary words, not least about the traitor Jensen.

-During the next ten days, after they’d been through the lock changing, the abusive phone calls from him, the solicitor’s letters and such like, after Geneviève had been an impervious, unforgiving rock, after he’d finally gone, actually gone and all his things as well, she allowed herself the luxury of crying a river for three days exactly, then pulled herself together and reflected on the incidental snippets she’d picked up during that whole episode.
+During the next ten days, after they’d been through the lock changing, the abusive phone calls from him, the solicitor’s letters and such like, after Geneviève had been an impervious, unforgiving rock, after he’d finally gone, actually gone and all his things as well, she allowed herself the luxury of crying a river for three days exactly, then pulled herself together and reflected on the incidental snippets she’d picked up along the way.

 Philippe must have seen Hugh on the Tuesday and then Louise had refused their proposition.
 But why – because she couldn’t trust Philippe?
 Something didn’t add up in this business.
 Also, Louise’s malice was a little out of character – it wasn’t that she was incapable of malice, it was that she’d never cared enough about the affairs of any one else to involve herself in them.